-At the end of December, child care subsidies had been awarded 445 times.
-Family allowance was received for 16,347 children.
-Increased family allowance is paid for 347 children.
-110
+As of 1 December 2024, childcare subsidies had been awarded 767 times.
+The family allowance was received for 15,854 children.
+Increased family allowance is paid for 435 children.128

 Increased family allowance can be applied if children have significant disabilities.
-A significant disability within the meaning of the Family Equalisation Act 1967 exists if a child suffers from a non temporary health impairment and the degree of disability is at least 50%, or the child is likely to be permanently disabled, or the child is likely to be permanently unable to support themselves.
+A significant disability within the meaning of the Family Equalisation Act 1967 exists if a child suffers from a non-temporary health impairment and the degree of disability is at least 50%, or the child is likely to be permanently disabled, or the child is likely to be permanently unable to support themselves.
 If there is a 50% disability, the increased family allowance is granted for as long as the general family allowance is due.
-The degree of disability or the probable permanent incapacity to work must be confirmed by a certificate issued by the certificate issued by the Social Ministry Service on the basis of a medical expert's report.
-111
+The degree of disability or the probable permanent incapacity to work must be confirmed by a certificate issued by the certificate issued by the Social Ministry Service on the basis of a medical expert's report.129